narengan/cis/cli/cli-pagerule.md

                            }
                        ]
                    }

    -j, --json-file  A file contains input JSON data.

+   -i, --instance   Instance name.
+If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.

    -o, --output     Output the result as JSON style to a file.
 If not set, will output the result to terminal.

 #### Output Message: